BasiaBujnik/charity/009 urealistycznienie/teoria.md

 ## Urealistycznienie naszego testu

-> Reality is not what it seems ..
+> Reality is not what it seems ... , Diabeł tkwi w szczegółach ... ,

 >![trio](img/reality.png)